-Paleo granola does not have oats in it because they aren’t Paleo.
+Grain-free granola does not have oats in it because they aren’t grain-free.
 So it can be good for you, but if it has a lot of added sugar such as honey or maple syrup, that helps make it not so healthy.
 This granola recipe below doesn’t have very much honey in it so it’s rather healthy.

-I have a blog post with 25 of the Best Paleo Cereal Recipes for Your Paleo Breakfast it has 25 recipes for common cereals you can make yourself that aren’t a lot of work.
+I have a blog post with Paleo Cereal Recipes it has grain-free cereal recipes for common cereals you can make yourself that aren’t a lot of work.
 Some of them are copycat recipes for commonly known cereals you can buy off the shelf in stores.

-Granola bars you buy in the store aren’t Paleo because they contain refined sugar and probably oats.
+Granola bars you buy in the store aren’t grain-free because they contain refined sugar and probably oats.
 But I’m here to save the day.
 Here are

 9 of The Best Paleo Granola Bars to Make Ahead and Grab recipes I have compiled together for your benefit.